How to Paint Laminate Floors: Skip the $3K Bill and DIY It Right

 Step 1: Apply the Primer

 Take out a brush and dip it into the can of primer.
 Cover the floor with a uniform layer.
-Make sure that you don’t miss the smaller, hidden corners in the house in the process.
+Make sure you don't miss the smaller, hidden corners in the process.

 Step 2: Wait for the Primer to Dry

-Once the primer has been applied, all that’s left to do is wait.
-It could take the primer overnight to fully dry, so you should prime the floor in the evening.
-Go to bed afterward and you’ll have the floor ready to be painted in the morning!
+Once the primer's been applied, all that's left is waiting.
+It could take overnight for the primer to fully dry, so you should prime the floor in the evening.
+Head to bed afterward, and you'll have the floor ready to paint in the morning!

-Ensure that the primer is completely dry before you proceed.
-If it’s still a bit wet, give it a few more hours.
-Painting on unready primer will quickly turn your floor into a mess.
+Ensure the primer is completely dry before proceeding.
+If it's still slightly wet, give it a few more hours.
+Painting over wet primer will quickly turn your floor into a mess.

 Part 4: Paint the Floor

-All of the prepping work is done, it’s time to get to painting!
+All the prep work is done—time to get painting!

 Step 1: Apply the Paint on Laminate Floor

-Dip your paint roller in and get the foam tip nice and wet.
-Attach the roller to an extension handle so that you won’t accidentally step over the wet paint.
+Dip your paint roller in and get the foam tip nice and saturated.
+Attach the roller to an extension handle so you won't accidentally step on wet paint.

-Push the roller along the lines of the laminate floor boards.
-Apply a uniform amount of force throughout the painting process so that you don’t end up with places that are brighter/with more paint than others.
+Push the roller along the lines of the laminate floorboards.
+Apply uniform pressure throughout the painting process so you don't end up with spots that are brighter or have more paint than others.

-Do not paint perpendicularly.
-If you do, the paint is going to turn messy and splotchy near the edges of the floor.
+Don't paint perpendicularly.
+If you do, the paint will turn messy and splotchy near the board edges.

 Step 2: Wait for the Paint to Dry

-When the floor is all nice and painted, it’s time to literally watch the paint dry.
-Read the label of your paint can to see how long it would take for it to be ready.
-Paints from different manufacturers will dry at different rates.
+When the floor is all nicely painted, it's time to literally watch the paint dry.
+Read the label on your paint can to see how long it takes to be ready.
+Paints from different manufacturers dry at different rates.

-Usually, just leave it overnight and it’ll be ready for the next step the morning after.
+Usually, just leave it overnight and it'll be ready for the next step the following morning.

 Part 5: Apply the Sealant

-You’re not done yet.
-To protect the paint from dulling or wearing out too quickly, you should apply a layer or two of sealant.
-It will protect the floor from scuffs, scratches, moisture, and an assortment of other problems that could ruin your newly-repainted floor.
+You're not done yet.
+To protect the paint from dulling or wearing out too quickly, apply one or two layers of sealant.
+It will protect the floor from scuffs, scratches, moisture, and various other problems that could ruin your newly repainted floor.

-But be sure to check the type of paint that you use.
-Different types of paint will go with different types of sealant.
-For example, latex paint or porch paint will go best with a polyurethane sealant.
-On the other hand, if you use chalk paint, get yourself a can of polyacrylic sealant, instead.
+Be sure to check your paint type first.
+Different paints pair with different sealants.
+For example, latex paint or porch paint works best with polyurethane sealant.
+On the other hand, if you use chalk paint, grab a can of polyacrylic sealant instead.

-It’s no different than painting.
-Take a natural bristle brush, dip it into the can of sealer, and apply even coatings around the floor to seal up the paint.
+The application is no different than painting.
+Take a natural bristle brush, dip it into the can of sealer, and apply even coatings across the floor to seal up the paint.

 And that's how to paint laminate floors!